kedacore/keda-docs/content/docs/2.8/scalers/gcp-storage.md

 - `bucketName` - Name of the bucket in GCS.
 - `targetObjectCount` - Average target value to trigger scaling actions.
 (Default: `100`, Optional)
+- `activationTargetObjectCount` - Target value for activating the scaler.
+Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional)
 - `maxBucketItemsToScan` - When to stop counting how many objects are in the bucket.
 (Default: `1000`, Optional) As counting the number of objects involves iterating over their metadata it is advised to set this number to the value of `targetObjectCount` * `maxReplicaCount`.